Can You Afford St Croix?

-Many people are curious about the cost of living here -and how things compare with the mainland.
-Here's my 2 Cents:
+Many people are curious about the cost of living here -and how things compare with the mainland:

 Dining Out: There are some great restaurants and the prices compare favorably with good restaurants on the mainland.
 A nice meal will cost anywhere from $17 - $35 a plate, not including drinks.
 Lunches are typically $8 - $15.
 A good burger will set you back about $8.
 Many of the sandwiches here are gigantic - so while they may cost $8 - $10 - they are big enough to share.

-Gas: Our gas is currently about the same as in the states.
+Gas: Our gas is currently more expensive than on the Mainland U.S.

 Utilities: Our electricity is expensive.
 Water is inexpensive - in most cases collected in cisterns.
-Natural gas is sold in canni
+Natural gas is sold in cannisters.

 Entertainment: Lots of it, and it's very reasonable - most times free.
 Free parking too.